-- Statement of purpose (approximately 500 words): A personal statement (or intellectual biography) addresses an applicant’s academic interests, including specific papers and projects they have worked on, as well as what they hope to accomplish as a graduate student.
+- Statement of purpose: A substantial personal statement (or intellectual biography) addresses an applicant’s academic interests, including specific papers and projects they have worked on, as well as what they hope to accomplish as a graduate student.
 It explains, too, why the applicant wishes to pursue a graduate degree in History, Theory, and Criticism in the School of Visual Studies.

-- Writing Sample: One 15-20- page scholarly paper that demonstrates the applicant’s scholarship and writing.
+- Writing Sample: One 15 to 20-page scholarly paper that demonstrates the applicant’s scholarship and writing.

 GRE scores are not required for admission to the PhD program, but are necessary for consideration for some internal SVS fellowships.

 Jen Schneider, Graduate Student Coordinator